Deploying the Smart Citizen Station¶

 This guide will summarise how to install the Smart Citizen Station and set it all up for successful readings.

-The unit should come assembled and ready to use.
+The Stations should come assembled and ready to use.
 It consists of various parts:

 - Enclosure and mounting system